KRR-Oxford/DeepOnto/docs/om_resources.md

 - For local ranking, an OM model is required to rank candidates in the saved json file `.../for_eval/src2tgt.anchored.maps.json` which is essentially a dictionary with each reference mapping (in the form of class tuple string) as a key and its corresponding candidates (100 negative + 1 positive classes from the target ontology). `Hits@K` and `MRR` are used as evaluation metrics.
 Note that the candidates are separately generated w.r.t the testing mapping in each data split setting.

 - For global matching, an OM model is required to output full mappings and compare them with the reference mappings using `Precision`, `Recall`, and `F1`.
-Note that when computing these scores, mappings that are not in the testing set (validation set for both data split settings and train+validation set for the semi-supervised setting) should be ignored by substraction from both system output and reference mappings
+Note that when computing these scores, mappings that are not in the testing set (validation set for both data split settings and train+validation set for the semi-supervised setting) should be ignored by substraction from both system output and reference mappings.

+- Since the subsumption mappings are inherently incomplete, we suggest apply only local ranking for evaluating subsumption matching.

 ## Appendix